SoftwareDevelopmentCourse/Tac/README.md

 #### Iteration Two
 - [ ] **Terrain:**
 - Adding -> Making an organic terrain with WorldEngine.
-- Fixing -> Smoothing the terrain, amplifying the terrain.
+- Fixing -> Smoothing the terrain, using a small arena terrain.
 - Problems ->
 - Solutions ->
 - [ ] **Vehicle:**